-Confusion 3: Arjuna's intellect tries to justify his delusion by telling Lord Krishna:
+Confusion 3: Arjuna's intellect tries to justify his delusion

 In his argument, Arjuna points out that family is very important for maintaining culture.
 This is a true statement.
 A society in which family life is not respected, culture will breakdown after one generation.
 The eternal dharma will be destroyed, pitr will be affected, people will lose faith in karma, rituals, dharma, religion, God, etc.